metno/productstatus/README.md

-# Modelstatus
+# Productstatus

 ## Abstract

-Modelstatus is a persistent storage for weather product metadata and run-time information.
+Productstatus is a persistent storage for weather product metadata and run-time information.
 It provides a REST API for data retrieval and manipulation.

 ![Graphical representation of data model] (doc/model_graph.png)

 ## Setting it up

-1. Checkout the source code from https://github.com/metno/modelstatus.git
+1. Checkout the source code from https://github.com/metno/productstatus.git

-2. (Optional, recommended:) set up a virtual environment for the Modelstatus python packages and their dependencies:
+2. (Optional, recommended:) set up a virtual environment for the Productstatus python packages and their dependencies:

-    $ cd modelstatus
+    $ cd productstatus
     $ virtualenv deps
     $ . deps/bin/activate